-Garmin released its latest consumer-friendly Smartwatch called Venu SQ this week.
-The new smartwatch from Garmin is competitively priced and its feature offerings match up to those offered by the new Fitbit devices as well as other leading brands when it comes to health and fitness.
+Garmin’s Venu Series smartwatches from Garmin are competitively priced, and their feature offerings match those offered by the new Fitbit smartwatches like the Sense or Versa Series as well as other leading brands when it comes to health and fitness.

 - Fitbit VS Garmin – which one should you pick?

 - Fitbit unveils new Fitbit Sense with a stress-tracking feature, improved heart monitoring, and more

 As an Amazon Associate, we earn from qualifying purchases using links in this post.